BryanC21/HR-Portal/README.md

 # HR Portal application for managing employees
-## Including over 300,000 demo employees.
+## Including over 300,000 demo employees

 * ### Implemented using a Nodejs backend, a React frontend, a mysql database, and an Okta integration for SSO capabilities.